Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week5/3_Clocking.md

 	* High latency, low bandwidth.
 * Buffering packets of items in RAM before synchronising them all at once.
 	* Longer latency, high bandwidth.
+	* This can be improved with double buffering wherein when one bucket is full, it can be synchronised and emptied while the other buffer is being filled up.
+This requires more hardware but further increases throughput.
 * In a decoupling FIFO queue, the latency of the stream of items can be partially hidden by the latency of the first item.
 	* The FIFO accepts items from the transmitter at the transmitter's frequency and is read out from the receiver at its respective clock.
 	* When the buffer is partially full, the speed of the queue is limited by the slower of the 2 clocks.